KevGary/kevgary.github.io/_posts/2015-12-22-http-angularjs-demo.markdown

 });
 {% endhighlight %}

-In order for us to make http requests in AngularJS, we will make use of two angular services, [$http](https://docs.angularjs.org/api/ng/service/$http) and [$q](https://docs.angularjs.org/api/ng/service/$q).  $http allows us to make AJAX calls, and $q allows us to perform promise based operations.
-In the next couple examples, we will be making an AJAX GET request to retrieve the data sent down by reddit when a user would search for 'ferrari' on [https://www.reddit.com/](https://www.reddit.com/).
+In order for us to make http requests in AngularJS, we will make use of two angular services, [$http](https://docs.angularjs.org/api/ng/service/$http) and [$q](https://docs.angularjs.org/api/ng/service/$q).  $http allows us to make HTTP calls, and $q allows us to perform promise based operations.
+In the next couple examples, we will be making an HTTP GET request to retrieve the data sent down by reddit when a user would search for 'ferrari' on [https://www.reddit.com/](https://www.reddit.com/).

-__THE WRONG WAY__ would be to inject $http into the controller and perform the AJAX calls inside the controller:
+__THE WRONG WAY__ would be to inject $http into the controller and perform the HTTP calls inside the controller:
 {% highlight javascript %}
 app.controller('GlobalController', function ($scope, $http, $q) {
   $scope.get = function () {